Updated: June 23, 2025- 10 min read

 — Nick Mehta, CEO at Gainsight, in the Digital User Journeys Playbook

-Now, let's flip the first tile.
+Now, let's flick the first tile.

 User Flow Template